foobnix/LibreraReader/docs/wiki/faq/Contrast-and-brightness-of-PDF-document/index.md

 [<](/wiki/faq)
 ---

-# Adjust the contrast and brightness of the document
+# Adjust the contrast and brightness of a PDF document

 > Library Book Reader allows you to flexibly customize the appearance of the document.
 When you configure these settings, the document becomes black and white.
 By moving the slider to add/decrease the parameter you need, in the background of the settings dialog, you can see its effect on the document.
 You can configure all three parameters together